CochiseLinuxUsersGroup/CochiseLinuxUsersGroup.github.io/activities/LaptopRepairProject_2019-06-08/index.md

 **PREPARATIONS:**

-* Ted had secured some used laptop computers at a University of Arizona auction and wanted to see if the group members could get them working, install a Linux operating system on them, and then donated them.
+* Ted had secured some used laptop computers at a University of Arizona auction and wanted to see if the group members could get them working, install a Linux operating system on them, and then donate them.
 * There were plenty of laptop power supplies, extra RAM, and extra hard drives on hand.

 **ACTIVITIES:**